 Law clerks work under the direction of lawyers and have been called “the unsung heroes of the judicial process” by one judge.
 Clerks work in a number of different types of offices including private law firms, corporations, banks, government agencies, and insurance companies.
 They have to have practical knowledge in how to conduct legal research and analysis and they are well versed in some theoretical aspects of the law.
 Those who train to be law clerks will also build knowledge in areas such as real estate, litigation, estates and corporate law, among others.

 Often, the right personal and professional traits are just as important to your career success as your familiarity with the law.
 This may be because no matter what kind of office you work for, your tasks will demand the same kind of commitment from you.
-Here are a few characteristics that make law clerks indispensible.
+Here are a few characteristics that make law clerks indispensable.

 1. It Helps to Be Intellectually Curious